sarabenali88/IoT/docs/web/JavaScript.md

             }).then(function (response) {
                 return response.json();
             }).then(function (data) {
+                reloadAppointments();
                 console.log(data);
             });

             errorMsg.innerHTML = "";
+            errorMsg.style.display = "none";
-            alert("Your appointment has been added!");
+            successMsg.innerHTML = "Your appointment has been added!";
+            successMsg.style.display = "block";

              }
     }
 ```

 In the next fetch I created a GET request, I retrieved the data that is saved in the database and I display it
 on the page.
+I put this fetch method in a function, because I need to reuse the code in other places as well.
 I added another then method returns a promise and this returns the response in JSON format again.
 ```
+function reloadAppointments() {
 fetch("get_data.php", {
     "method": "GET",
     "headers": {